 Following an extensive audit by the United Kingdom Accreditation Service (UKAS), LRQA has been granted accreditation to ISO 13485:2016, the international quality management system (QMS) standard for organizations involved in medical device manufacturing.

 LRQA’s role as an EU Notified Body will not change following the recent decision of the EU referendum while the UK Government sets out the arrangements for its withdrawal from the EU.
 During this transition period, LRQA will be working closely with the Medicines and Healthcare products Regulatory Agency (MHRA) so that LRQA remains as an EU recognized Notified Body for Medical Devices post the UK leaving the EU.

-LRQA's Medical Devices experts recently spoke at The Regulatory Affairs Professionals Society (RAPS) Regulatory Convergence.
 This annual event hosts the global regulatory community and brings together the profession’s best and brightest to learn, grow, lead and share.
 Find out what the IVDR & MDR Regulations mean to your organization - LRQA presents the top frequently asked questions.